Dog Bite Statistics

-California had a per-claim average of $38,500 but New York came in first because the company paid an average of $45,900 per claim there.
+California had a per-claim average of $38,500, but New York came in first because the company paid an average of $45,900 per claim in the state.
 Michigan was second with an average $38,700 per claim.

-In 2010, California led the way with 369 claims and total payouts of $11.3 million.
-But the average cost per claim in the state was $30,000, placing it second behind Florida, where the average cost per dog bite claim was $38,400.
-Florida had 146 claims for a total of $5.6 million.
+In 2010, California led the way with 369 claims and $11.3 million in total payouts.
+The average cost per claim in the state was $30,000, placing it second behind Florida, where the average cost per dog bite claim was $38,400.
+Florida had 146 claims, for a total of $5.6 million.

 There are ways to help a child avoid dog bites, the ASPCA says.